nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

     - Alternatively, a side-program could manually stop the task if it exceeds its' time limit.
     - Remember that in addition to processing time, Aurora Serverless can take up to 5 minutes to spin up.
   - Raise the internal-report queue's `visibility_timeout_seconds` to the expected timeout.
+  - Environment variables can be passed in at task definition, or when the task is run.
+The former should be sufficient.

 - Follow prior instructions up to the Terraform deployment.
 - Create an IAM role with the permissions needed.
 Use case should be `EC2`.
 Note that developers do not have this capability.
 - Create a task definition for the image.